 This specific batch was on the lower end at 13.8% THC and an irrelevant amount of CBD.
 Sensi Star is a fan favorite among growers for its high-yielding flower, whether grown in soil or hydroponically.

 Lineage: Originally grown by Paradise Seeds, they don’t provide too much information about the cross that was used to create this strain.
-We do know, however, that Sensi Star is parent to strains like Goldstar, Rockstar and Master Kush.
+We do know, however, that Sensi Star is the parent to strains like Goldstar, Rockstar, and Master Kush.